-The Fair Housing & Homelessness Service Corps program seeks to understand the issues of homelessness in the Fox Valley, by partnering with 5 organizations (COTS, Habitat for Humanity, Harbor House, Homeless Connections, Warming Shelter) that intercept different stages of the homeless continuum, serving families, women, men, and children.
+The Fair Housing & Hunger Service Corps program seeks to understand the issues of homelessness in the Fox Valley, by partnering with 5 organizations (COTS, Habitat for Humanity, Harbor House, Homeless Connections, Warming Shelter) that intercept different stages of the homeless continuum, serving families, women, men, and children.
 Our mission is to connect Lawrence University and the Fox Valley community through outreach and volunteerism to ensure stable and affordable housing, emergency assistance, and transitional housing is accessible to all.

 Lawrence students lead cultural support programs through the Boys and Girls Club at Roosevelt Middle School.
 These programs include: HYPE (Hmong Youth Pride and Empowerment), OLAS (Organization of Latin American Students), and BYE (Black Youth Empowerment).
 Their mission, to provide mentorship and foster empowerment in Latin@/Hmong/Black youth by creating a space to share ideas, bridges the gap of cross-cultural misunderstanding and provides various activities focused on youth development, empowerment, and mentorship.

 Arts advocacy also aims to be a liaison between Lawrentians and various organizations in the Appleton community devoted to the arts and encouraging it by addressing some of the issues these organizations confront or challenge.
 The hope is to form better connections between the needs of the organizations and the interests of Lawrence students to help create a diverse community that acknowledges the gifts of every individual.